riok/mapperly/docs/docs/configuration/generic-mapping.md

 Mapperly supports generic user defined mapping methods.
-Mapperly implements this mapping method using all mappings the user defined in the mapper that:
+Mapperly implements this mapping method using all mappings the user defined in the mapper that satisfy the source and target type constraints.

-- satisfy generic constraints,
-- and can be substituted instead of generic mapper

 ```csharp
 [Mapper]